What It’s Like to Be a Personal Assistant for the Rich and Famous, Part II

 “There are job functions that wouldn’t apply to most people.”

-Last month we talked to Amy, a longtime personal assistant who currently works for, among others, a Very Famous Writer.
+Last month we talked to Lisa, a longtime personal assistant who currently works for, among others, a Very Famous Writer.
 She talked about some of the weird things that come up when you’re handling large sums of other people’s money, what it means to get to 401(k) land, and how making a living as an artist is hard even when you’re on top of the creative heap.

 How do you explain what you do?

 You say the word “personal assistant” and even to people who do that for a living, that could mean such a range of things.
 It could be a really lowly sort of coffee-fetcher, run-this-down-to-Kinkos sort of position, or it could be you have the keys to the castle and you are in control of everybody’s move and the whole production of the life of the people that you’re working for.
 There’s a huge range.
 So I find that I have to break it down.
 Whatever my elevator pitch is, it’s like: I work for people with way too much money—I run their lives, I run their work, I manage their house.